dustinpfister/hexo-sitesource-workshops/source/_posts/nodejs-ejs-javascript-templates.md

 layout: post
 categories: node.js
 id: 110
-updated: 2017-12-07 16:00:07
+updated: 2018-01-07 21:55:14
-version: 1.5
+version: 1.6
 ---

-I just recently wrote a post on the node.js powered html template engine called pug, and mentioned that I have some experience working with ejs, which So far I seem to like the best when it come to doing this sort of thing in a node.js environment.
-However so far I have not wrote a post on ejs.
+I just recently wrote a post on the node.js powered html template engine called pug, and mentioned that I have some experience working with ejs, which so far I seem to like the best when it come to doing this sort of thing in a node.js environment.
+However so far I have not wrote a post on ejs, so why not get one together right?

 <!-- more -->

+ejs is a popular template format used in many node.js projects, and is one of several options that works out of the box in [hexo](/categories/hexo/).

 ## Why EJS